 - If you have witnesses, bring them to court.
 If you have documents, bring them.
 For example, a doctor's note can show that your child was sick on a day you did not let her visit with the other parent.

-If the judge finds that you are in contempt, the judge might order you to let the other parent make up the missed visits.
+If the judge finds that you are in contempt, the judge might order you to let the other parent make up the missed parenting time or visits.
 The judge can also order you to pay the other parent’s court costs or lawyer’s fee.

-You should try to follow the court's visitation order.
+You should try to follow the court's order.
 Do not take matters into your own hands unless there is an emergency.
-If there is no emergency but you want visitation to be different, go back to court and ask the judge to change the visitation order.
+If there is no emergency but you want parenting time or visitation to be different, go back to court and ask the judge to change the order.

-If the other parent says that you can keep your child on a day he normally visits, or that you can change the time of the visits, ask him to put it in writing.
-If you cannot get it in writing from him, write down what he said in your visitation journal.
+If the other parent says that you can keep your child on a day he normally has parenting time or visits, or that you can change the time, ask him to put it in writing.
+If you cannot get it in writing from him, write down what he said in a journal or notebook.
 Either way, it will be clearer that something different was supposed to happen.
 It will be harder for him to claim later that you did something wrong.